Sp00p64/DiscordRAT/README.md

 ## **Setup Guide:**
 You will first need to register a bot with the Discord developper portal and then add the bot to the server that you want.
-Once the bot is created copy the token of your bot and paste it at line 11.\
+Once the bot is created copy the token of your bot and paste it at line 18 if you use the WithCV or line 17 if you choose the WithoutCV .\
 Now on go on discord , go to the settings , go to appearance , scroll to the bottom , and activate "Developer Mode",now go to the server where your bot added right click on the channel where you want the bot to post , click copy ID and finally , paste the ID in the parenthesis in line 99.\
 Install requirements ("pip3 install -r requirements.txt")\
 Then if steps above were succesful after launching the python file, or executable , it will post a message on the server with a generated uuid , all that is left to do is posting "!interact " with the given uuid.\